JugheadJones13/Notes/README.md

+This page is a writeup of some of the stuff I learnt from reading the [riscv-pk](https://github.com/riscv/riscv-pk) repository.
+This writeup is meant as a journal of what I have learnt and it does not guarantee correctness.
+I suggest going through the original code to clarify any queries that may arise.

 Riscv supports different page sizes like 4KB,2MB etc. Pages of both sizes can be simultaneously present.
 ```c
 #define ROUNDDOWN(a, b) ((a)/(b)*(b))              //floor(a/b) x b